react-component/m-select-list/README.md

 ## License

-rc-m-select-list is released under the MIT license.
+rmc-select-list is released under the MIT license.